Going through a Divorce is never easy, and when it comes to a Muslim Divorce, it’s crucial to understand the intricacies of the process.

 The Islamic Family Law (Muslim Marriage and Divorce) Rules, under AMLA, also provide detailed guidelines on the procedures and processes for Muslim marriage and Divorce in Singapore.
 They cover aspects such as the registration of marriages, Divorce applications, and the role of the Syariah Court.

-In Singapore, eligibility to apply for Muslim Divorce is generally based on the following criteria:
+In Singapore, eligibility to apply for a Muslim Divorce is generally based on the following criteria:

 Both Parties Are Muslims